isoteemu/TJTS5901-BeeMapTemlate/docs/adding-localization.md

 - Use translation functions in templates (145c3681) and in code.
 - Extract strings from templates and from code using pybabel: `$ pybabel extract -F babel.cfg -o messages.pot .`
-- Generate locale specific translations using pybabel `$ pybabel init -i messages.pot -d translations -l fi`
+- Generate locale specific translations using pybabel `$ pybabel init -i messages.pot -d translations -l fi` **OR** if you have already done initial, update existing translations with new strings from `.pot` -file: `$ pybabel update -i messages.pot -d translations`
 - Translate generated file `translations/fi/LC_MESSAGES.po`
 - Compile translations into gettex compatible format `$ pybabel compile -d translations`
 - Add tests.
 Reference test can be found at `tests/test_app.py` which is implemented at e5224849